A.4 Lab 2.1: Find a Limit Using Approximations

 Note: If you have taken Calculus before, you may know a fancy way to compute this limit exactly.
 You could also use any number of online resources to find its value easily.
 Please don't.
 Later in the course we're going to need the crucial ideas and tools we're developing here, and so ask that you complete the activities below.
 In the end we don't really care what "the answer" is to this particular limit; instead, we care that you're working to develop an understanding of Calculus and its tools that will allow you to do whatever you want in the future.

-From the Project’s website: “Project CLEAR Calculus is a research-based effort to make calculus conceptually accessible to more students while simultaneously increasing the coherence, rigor, and applicability of the content learned in the courses.”
+This lab is based on work done by the CLEAR Calculus Project at Oklahoma State University.
+From the Project's website: "Project CLEAR Calculus is a research-based effort to make calculus conceptually accessible to more students while simultaneously increasing the coherence, rigor, and applicability of the content learned in the courses."

 We at Matheno appreciate the work CLEAR Calculus has done to help students learn Calculus better, and are happy to build off of their efforts.